Netcracker/KubeMarine/documentation/Maintenance.md

 ## Admission Migration Procedure

-Since Kubernetes v1.20 Pod Security Policy has been deprecated and will be delete in Kubernetes 1.25 the migration procedure from PSP to  another solution is very important.
+Since Kubernetes v1.20 Pod Security Policy(PSP) has been deprecated and will be delete in Kubernetes 1.25 the migration procedure from PSP to  another solution is very important.
+KubeMarine supports Pod Security Standards(PSS) by default as a replacement PSP.
+The most important step in the procedure is to define the PSS profiles for particular namespace.
+PSS has only three feasible options:
+'privileged', 'baseline', 'restricted' that should be matched with PSP.

+**Note**: KubeMarine predefined PSP such as 'oob-anyuid-psp', 'oob-host-network-psp', 'oob-privileged-psp' match with 'privileged' PSS profile and 'oob-default-psp' matches with 'restricted' PSS profile.

+### Procedure Execution Steps

+1. Verify that Kubernetes cluster has version v1.23+
+2. Match the PSP permission to PSS and define the PSS profile for each namespace in cluster according to the notes above
+3. Run the `manage_psp` procedure with `pod-security: disabled` option
+4. Verify if the apllications in cluster work properly
+5. Fill in `namespaces` subsection in `pss` section in procedure file
+6. Run the `manage_pss` procedure with `restart-pods: true` option if it is applicable for solution
+7. Restart pods in all namespaces if `restart-pods: false` option was used on previous step
+8. Verify if the applications in cluster work properly

+For more information see [Migrate from PodSecurityPolicy](https://kubernetes.io/docs/tasks/configure-pod-container/migrate-from-psp/)

 # Procedure Execution